andela-technology/qualified-docs/content/creating-content/challenges/external-ide.md

 Once these setup steps are completed, developers can work on Qualified challenges in the comfort of their own development environment.

+### The Qualified `attach` Application

+The desktop client is a command line application called `attach`.
+This is what is used to connect the filesystem to the Web IDE.

+It is installed as a global Node package, so your developers will need to have Node and NPM installed.
+They will need to be comfortable installing packages and running a command line application.
+For users who are not comfortable with these situations, we do not recommend using Attach unless you are also able to provide guidance and support.

 ## Enabling External IDE

+External IDE is premium feature not available to all teams.
+You may need to contact your sales representative to gain access.
+Once enabled, you'll need to turn the feature on in [the Qualified Labs section of your account](https://www.qualified.io/hire/account/labs).

 If you want to allow developers to use their External IDE, you can enable or disable the feature team-wide.
 The global setting can also be overridden for any given challenge, inside the Challenge Config dialog.